 In Japan, relief operations are underway after Typhoon Tip swept across the mainland, causing widespread devastation.

-In Japan, relief operations are underway after Typhoon Tip swept across the mainland, causing widespread devastation.
+Background: In Japan, relief operations are underway after Typhoon Tip swept across the mainland, causing widespread devastation.
 At least 33 people are known to have been killed, while an estimated eleven thousand are homeless.

 SYNOPSIS: Typhoon Tip brought traffic in Tokyo to a virtual standstill and temporarily stranded millions of people as it raged northwards.
 Four people were killed in the Japanese capital - one of them after being hit by a falling shop sign at busy intersection.
 Winds of up to 80 miles an hour 125 kilometres an hour) uprooted trees, smashed houses and destroyed bridges.
 The typhoon set off several landslides which caused further damage to property.